liushuyu6666/Theory/development/Spring_Boot/Spring_Boot.md

 - `spring-boot-web-starter`: develop base on RESTful services;
 - `spring-boot-starter-security`: access-control features;
 - `io.jsonwebtoken`: for token;
-- `spring-boot-starter-data-jpa`: for relational database access, if we use mongodb, don't include this one;
+- `spring-boot-starter-data-jpa`: for relational database access, if we use `mongodb`, don't include this one;
 - `spring-boot-starter-data-mongodb`: for mongo database access;
-- `aws-java-sdk`: aws related development.
+- `aws-java-sdk`: AWS related development.

-Every time when you add new dependency, you will have a gradle icon:
+Every time when you add new dependency, you will have a `gradle` icon:

 <img src="img/load_dependencies.png" alt="load icon" style="zoom:50%;" />

 click on the icon to load the new dependency.